Skip to content

 Kencot Gardens

-The 2025 group consists of 5 gardens and allotments.
-The Allotments: Tended by 9 people, growing a variety of vegetables, flowers and fruit.
-Belham Hayes: Mature cottage garden, mixed herbaceous borders, 2 old fruit trees, vegetables.
+Kencot group consists of five gardens plus allotments which are tended by ten people, growing a variety of vegetables, flowers and fruit.
+Belham Hayes, mature cottage garden, mixed herbaceous borders, two old fruit trees, vegetables.
 Emphasis on scent and colour coordination.
-Manor Farm: 2 acre walled garden Grade II C17 house (not open) with bulbs, wood anemones, fritillaries, mature orchards, pleached limewalk, clipped 130 yr old yew balls, revolving summerhouse.
-A greenhouse with ancient Black Hamburg vine.
-Well House: ⅓ acre garden, mature trees, hedges, miniature woodland glade, brook with waterfall.
-Spring bulbs, rockeries. ⅓ acre garden, 2 old apple trees, old well, herbaceous beds.
-Rear garden newly planted with perennial borders and bulbs pots of seasonal flowers.
-Ivy Nook: Medium sized garden, mixed borders with spring bulbs, vegetable garden, greenhouse, small pond and magnolia tree.
-Quenton House: Vegetable garden with yew hedging.
-The rear of the property is a mixture of herbaceous borders, shaded areas and wildflower areas.
+Manor Farm, two acre walled garden Grade II C17 house (not open) bulbs, wood anemones, fritillaries, mature orchards, pleached limewalk, clipped 130 yr old yew balls, revolving summerhouse.
+Greenhouse with ancient Black Hamburg vine.
+Chickens.
+Well House, ⅓ acre garden, mature trees, hedges, miniature woodland glade, brook with waterfall.
+Spring bulbs, rockeries.
+Ivy Nook, Medium sized garden, mixed borders, spring bulbs, vegetable garden, greenhouse, small pond, magnolia tree.
+Quenton House.
+New garden, fourth season.
+Wildflowers, bulbs in woodland.
+Pleached crab apple, yew hedge, gravel garden, ornamental pond.
+Rear of the property a mixture of herbaceous borders, shaded and wildflower areas.
+Free range bantams.

 Owner Info